Physarum Powered Differentiable Linear Programming Layers and Applications: Analysis of Some Testbeds for AuxPD: Bipartite Matching and SVMs

-{\bf Verifying convergence of $\gamma-$AuxPD for $\ell_1$-SVM \eqref{l1_svm}.} We compare our method with the recent CVXPY solver \cite{agrawal2019differentiable} which can also solve LPs in a differentiable way.
-We constructed some simple examples to check whether CVXPY and our $\gamma-$AuxPD solver works for SVMs (e.g., binary classification where training samples of different class come from Gaussian distribution with different mean).
-Both $\gamma-$AuxPD and CVXPY give correct classification results.
-We will further show in section \ref{Meta} that when used in training, $\gamma-$AuxPD achieves better performance and faster training time than CVXPY.
+{\bf Verifying convergence of $\gamma-$AuxPD for $\ell_1$-SVM \eqref{l1_svm}.} We compare our method with the recent CVXPY-SCS solver \cite{agrawal2019differentiable} which can also solve LPs in a differentiable way.
+We constructed some simple examples to check whether CVXPY-SCS and our $\gamma-$AuxPD solver works for SVMs (e.g., binary classification where training samples of different class come from Gaussian distribution with different mean).
+Both $\gamma-$AuxPD and CVXPY-SCS give correct classification results.
+We will further show in \S\ref{Meta} that when used in training, $\gamma-$AuxPD achieves better performance and faster training time than CVXPY-SCS.